<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 For example, you could do a giveaway where participants have to follow your account, like the contest post, and tag a friend for a chance to win a prize.

-To promote your contest, create visually appealing graphics or videos that clearly communicate the rules and entry requirements.
+To promote your contest, create visually appealing graphics or videos that communicate the rules and entry requirements.

 Don't forget to set clear guidelines and rules for your contest to ensure fairness and transparency.